ByteDance: Partnerships

-ByteDance's China business has a strategic partnership with the Chinese Ministry of Public Security for the ministry's public relations efforts.
+ByteDance has a strategic partnership with the Chinese Ministry of Public Security for the ministry's public relations efforts.
 The partnership also said that ByteDance would work with the Ministry of Public Security in cooperation on unspecified "offline activities."

+In 2018, ByteDance helped to establish the Beijing Academy of Artificial Intelligence, an initiative backed by the Ministry of Science and Technology and the Beijing municipal government.

 In 2019, ByteDance formed joint ventures with Beijing Time, a publisher controlled by the Beijing municipal CCP committee, and with Shanghai Dongfang, a state media firm in Shanghai.
 In 2021, ByteDance announced that its partnership with Shanghai Dongfang had never been in operation and was disbanded.

+In June 2022, ByteDance partnered with Shanghai United Media Group to launch a plan to develop domestic and foreign influencers.

-Lobbying
+Lobbying and political ad campaigns

-ByteDance's lobbying efforts in the U.S. are led by Michael Beckerman.
 According to disclosures filed under the Lobbying Disclosure Act of 1995, ByteDance has lobbied the United States Congress, White House, Department of Commerce, Department of State, and the Department of Defense.
-ByteDance's lobbying has included hiring K&L Gates, LGL Advisors, and other firms to influence bills such as the United States Innovation and Competition Act, American Innovation and Choice Online Act, and the annual National Defense Authorization Act.
-In March 2023, Politico reported that the company hired SKDK to lobby amid a possible federal ban of TikTok.
+Bills targeted include the United States Innovation and Competition Act, American Innovation and Choice Online Act, the annual National Defense Authorization Act, and the Protecting Americans from Foreign Adversary Controlled Applications Act.

+ByteDance's American lobbying team is led by Michael Beckerman and includes former US Senators Trent Lott (R-Mississippi) and John Breaux (D-Louisiana) as well as former US Representatives Jeff Denham (R-California), Bart Gordon (D-Tennessee) and Joe Crowley (D-New York).
+The company has hired K&L Gates, LGL Advisors, and other firms.

+ByteDance spent more than $17.7 million on lobbying from its first report in 2019 up to July 2023, and its 2023 lobbying expense added up to $8.7 million.

+In March 2024, ByteDance responded to ad campaigns by anti-TikTok advocacy groups calling to ban the app by launching its own $2.1 million marketing campaign across swing states that had vulnerable Senate Democrats up for re-election.

 Products

 CapCut

 First released to the public in April 2020, CapCut is a video editing software made for beginners.
+As of March 2023, CapCut has more than 200 million active users each month, and according to The Wall Street Journal, it was downloaded more than the TikTok app in March 2023.
+In March 2023, it was the second-most downloaded app in the U.S. behind that for Chinese discount retailer, Temu.

 Douyin

 First released to the public in September 2016, Douyin (抖音 (Dǒuyīn)), previously named A.me, is the Chinese version of TikTok.
-The application is a short-form video social media platform that differs from its international counterpart version by having more advanced features, such as e-commerce.
+The application is a short-form video social media platform that differs from its international counterpart version by having more advanced features.
 TikTok and Douyin have almost the same user interface but no access to each other's content.
 Their servers are each based in the market where the respective app is available.